 In this section:

 In the early 1930s, less than one out of ten rural families in Wyoming had electric power.
-Electric service was widely available in town, but rural residents struggled, having to bring water to their homes in buckets and their children studying by the light of smoky kerosene lanterns.
+Electric service was widely available in town, but rural residents struggled, having to bring water to their homes in buckets while their children studied by the light of smoky kerosene lanterns.

 On May 6, 1936, Congress passed the Rural Electrification Act.
 Cooperatives were formed by people who were determined to have electricity even though many thought it was not economically practical to build and maintain lines to isolated farms and ranches.
 By August 7th of that same year, the Wyrulec Company had filed for its Articles of Incorporation.
 On October 6, 1936, the bylaws of the company were signed and the first official meeting of the board of directors was held on October 9, 1936.